deadinside911/rocky-slack-bot/README.md

-# the no-cap Slack bot
+# rocky

-The new and improved no-cap Slack bot!
+This bot uses NASA's APIs to share cool images of the universe